mavlink/qgc-user-guide/en/getting_started/download_and_install.md

    sudo apt install gstreamer1.0-plugins-bad gstreamer1.0-libav -y
    ```
 1. Logout and login again to enable the change to user permissions.

+&nbsp;
-Install *QGroundControl* for Ubuntu Linux 16.04 LTS or later:
+To install *QGroundControl* for Ubuntu Linux 16.04 LTS or later:
 1. Download [QGroundControl.AppImage](https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl.AppImage).
 1. Install (and run) using the terminal commands:
    ```sh